RU-ECE/ECE231-DigitalLogicDesign/hw/IcarusVerilogInstallationGuide-macOS.md

 5. If the Terminal requests XCode Tools to be installed, accept and allow it access.

-6. Once Brew has finished installing, there are additional instructions that need to be ran manually.
+6. Once Brew has finished installing, there are additional commands that need to be ran manually.
 Copy and paste the given commands as needed.

 7. If all goes well, then running ``brew`` in Terminal should yield example usage.
 If you're having trouble, double check there are no errors and rerun the installation process.